whitslea/snippet-test-cypress/README.md

 ## ✍🏿 - Writing Tests

 To add new tests, simply add test cases under cypress/e2e.
 See existing tests or Cypress documentation for more information.

-## Issue Found
-- After successful creating a VAST - Instream Snippet, an error message says "Uploading file, please wait until it is complete" but never finishes.
-This happens in both manual and automated testing.